WOULD YOU STOP YOURSELF?

 Using threatening language or hurtful names

 Using violence and intimidation to control your partner is never ok.
+It’s abusive and there are no excuses.

 You may not even realise you've done it, but if you recognise the signs now you can stop yourself turning into someone you don't want to be.
 Abuse can lead to a loss of confidence and harm the futures of both people in the relationship.
 Most importantly, forcing or pressuring someone to have sex with you is illegal – always respect your partner's wishes.